ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 The JavaScript standard was augmented to include the <code>async</code> and <code>await</code> syntax to simplify the use of the Promise instance.
 The inclusion of these syntax sugar allows one the ability to create cleaner code when using Promises.
-This thus allow others to have a better understanding of how one can use Promises.
+This allow others to have a better understanding of how one can use Promises.
 Let us then look at how one can go about using the above syntax.
-We will start by providing the Promise equivalent version first and transform it into the async/await use case.
+We will start by providing the Promise equivalent version first and then transform it into the
+<code>async</code>/<code>await</code> use case.

 ```javascript
 function callme() {